asimihsan/aima-rs/CONTRIBUTING.md

 for all contributions and participation in the project.
 If you are not comfortable with this, please do not contribute or participate.
-3. Code must reference "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig, 2nd or 3rd edition.
+3. Code must reference "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig, 4th edition.
 The code should be a direct implementation of the algorithms and concepts presented in the textbook.
 4. Code must be well-documented.
 Each function should have a doc comment describing the purpose of the function and the parameters and return values.